chpc-tech-eval/scc/tutorial0/README.md

 - [ ] Understand virtual computing, virtualisation and remote connections:
   - [ ] Understand and be able to explain virtualisation and virtual machines
-  - [ ] Understand the difference between a NAT, bridged, internal and host only adapters.
+  - [ ] Understand the difference between NAT, bridged, internal, and host-only adapters.
 - [ ] Learn how to install an Operating System (OS):
   - [ ] Learn about different Linux Distributions and Flavors
-- [ ] Learn how setup a cluster on VirtualBox:
+- [ ] Learn how to setup a cluster on VirtualBox:
   - [ ] Learn how to link up different machines